wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 ?src/starter.xpl?
 A very simple pipeline with three steps.

 ?src/producer.xpl?
 A imple four-step pipeline that includes an imported step.
-The imported step’s name is in the developer’s (project) namespace, in this case the “zone:” namespace.
+The imported step’s name is in the developer’s (project) namespace, in this case the `zone:` namespace.

 ---